 Vehicles used to transport participants must adhere to the rules on transportation for parishes and schools set forth in

 The supervising adult on field trips, excursions, or activities involving minors must have immediate access to

 At least one adult chaperone for field trips, excursions, or activities involving minors shall be in possession of a cell phone.

 Chaperones driving minors should be at least 25 years old.
 Non-driving chaperones should be at least 21 years old.

-Both male and female chaperones must supervise coed events.
+Both male and female chaperones must supervise overnight coed events.

-There should be at least two chaperones on every trip and two chaperones of each sex on every coed trip, so that no chaperone is alone with a minor.
+No chaperone should be alone with a minor who is not his or her own child; therefore, at least two chaperones should be present on every day trip.
+At least one chaperone of the sex of the participants should be present.
 The number of chaperones who must be present to supervise minors should be decided on a case-by-case basis, giving consideration to the age of the participants and the nature of the activity.
 Locations with any questions should contact the

 Department of Catholic Schools or the

 Clergy/staff members/faculty/chaperones/volunteers while supervising minors or young adults, or who are group leaders of parish- or school-sponsored activities, may not be under the influence of alcohol or any substance that can cause impairment and may not offer alcohol or any controlled substance (except